Skip to main content

 • Stable internet connection

-HDD drives are very strongly discouraged for full nodes due to their low speeds.
+HDD drives are discouraged for full nodes due to their low speeds.

 Note that there are additional hardware requirements if you choose to run your own Gnosis Chain node in order to provide your Bee node(s) with the required RPC endpoint.
 See configuration step for more details.